|BrainGate Turning Thought into Action|

-Individuals with limited or no ability to use both hands due to cervical spinal cord injury, brainstem stroke, muscular dystrophy, or amyotrophic lateral sclerosis (ALS) or other motor neuron diseases are being recruited into a clinical study at Massachusetts General Hospital (MGH) and Stanford University Medical Center.
-Clinical trial participants must live within a three-hour drive of Boston, MA or Palo Alto, CA. Clinical trial sites at other locations may be opened in the future.
+Individuals with limited or no ability to use both hands due to cervical spinal cord injury, brainstem stroke, muscular dystrophy, or amyotrophic lateral sclerosis (ALS) or other motor neuron diseases are being recruited into a clinical study at Massachusetts General Hospital (MGH) Case Western Reserve University, Providence VA Medical Center, and Stanford University Medical Center.
+Clinical trial participants must live within a three-hour drive of Boston, MA, Cleveland, OH, Palo Alto, CA or Providence, RI.
+Clinical trial sites at other locations may be opened in the future.
 The study requires a commitment of 13 months.

 For more information about the study, please contact us at:

 |View a BrainGate System educational animation by clicking here.|